user behavior analytics (UBA) data classification

 The main models of access control are the following:

 • Rule-based access control.
-This is a security model in which the system administrator defines the rules that govern access to resource objects.
+This is a security model in which the system administrator defines the rules governing access to resource objects.
 These rules are often based on conditions, such as time of day or location.
 It is not uncommon to use some form of both rule-based access control and RBAC to enforce access policies and procedures.

 • Attribute-based access control.
 This is a methodology that manages access rights by evaluating a set of rules, policies and relationships using the attributes of users, systems and environmental conditions.